Top 5 Tips for a Successful Back to School Dental Visit

 There are many different apps available through Google Play and the App Store that you can download to help your child with their brushing and flossing times.
 These types of apps will teach your child good brushing techniques and can even time them to make sure they brush for the full two minutes.
 Many come with music and motivational tips that will really help your child get into a great habit!
 Check out Brush DJ which is free and available on iTunes.

 Alternately, if you would prefer, help your young child find a song of about three minutes length, and have them brush for the entire duration of the song.
-They can do a great service to their teeth and enjoy a favorite song at the same time.
+They can do a great service to their teeth and enjoy a favourite song at the same time.

 Does Your Child Need a Mouth Guard?